- INVESTORS

 SCA is Europe’s largest private forest owner, with 2.7 million hectares of forest land, of which 2.1 million hectares is productive forest land.
 The holding is mostly in northern Sweden and in the Baltic region.
 There is a risk that the value of the forest holding decreases through infestation by pests, grazing moose, storms or fire.
 The value of the forest assets can also change, for example through variations in demand for wood raw material in SCA’s region, which in turn would impact price levels in the region.

 Furthermore, SCA’s forest management may conflict with the activities of reindeer herding Sami communities pertaining to land use.
 This is also the case when establishing wind power production on forest land.
-Legislation may also influence opportunities to conduct active and responsible forest management.
+Legislation and certifications may also influence opportunities to conduct active and responsible forest management.
+Climate change can also affect the conditions for forestry, see separate risk relating to climate change

 Impact: Medium